Lululemon apologises after staffer offends with "bat fried rice" T-shirt

 China blocks Instagram within the country with what is known as its Great Firewall.

-A separate statement posted on Lululemon's official Weibo account on Tuesday did not apologise, but said the design was not a Lululemon product and the firm opposed "any discriminatory behaviours".
+Lululemon did not apologise in a separate statement on its official Weibo account on Tuesday, but said the design was not a product and the firm opposed "any discriminatory behaviours".

 It was not the first time Lululemon has faced criticism of being insensitive.
 In 2013, Chip Wilson, the founder of the cult yoga clothier, apologised for remarks suggesting that some women's bodies "don't work" in the brand's pants.